Type Here to Get Search Results !

 Return of premium term is a type of term life insurance by which premiums are returned when a policyholder outlives the policy.

-Usually, in return of premium term, death benefit and premiums do not change throughout a term.
+Usually, in a return of premium, death benefit and premiums do not change throughout a term.
 However, premiums could be higher than in level term insurance while death benefits could be lower.

 Cash value